hihielsa/cloud-computing-demos/README.md

 This repository contains a series of demonstrations covering cloud computing technologies including AWS, Google Cloud Platform (GCP), containerization, machine learning, microservices, monitoring, and CI/CD automation.

-The demonstrations illustrate how modern cloud applications can be deployed, monitored, and automated using industry tools and platforms.
+These demonstrations were developed as part of a cloud computing coursework project and illustrate how modern cloud applications can be deployed, monitored, and automated using industry tools and platforms.

 ---